16-23 April 1817: Endymion, On the Sea,

 his life is, as it were, on the line—the line of poetry.

-characters, read Shakespeare and trust in
+collect incidents, study characters, read Shakespeare and trust in Providence.

-deliberately studying Shakespeare, Milton, and Wordsworth in particular, Keats will make significant progress, especially in
+reading and in deliberately studying Shakespeare, Milton, and Wordsworth in particular, Keats will make

-understanding the qualities of great poetry—the poetic character.
-He comes to a point
+significant progress, especially in understanding the qualities of great poetry—the

-writers and their work.
+value and significance of respective writers and their work.

 Such focused study also weans him away from easier, incidental subjects as well as